endojs/Jessie/README.md

 All the SES whitelisted globals are safe to provide to TinySES code.
-However, we omit some of these from the definition of TinySES, like `RegExp` and `Date`, to reduce the effort needed to implement a standalone Jessie on a non-JavaScript host.
+However, we omit some of these from the definition of Jessie, like `RegExp` and `Date`, to reduce the effort needed to implement a standalone Jessie on a non-JavaScript host.